 The Anderson Valley, by any reasonable account, is beautiful.
 Pastoral vineyards and apple orchards are set among rolling hills shaded by oak and madrone trees, before the land narrows and yields to conveyors of coastal redwoods.
 But for wine lovers, the beauty of this Mendocino County hotbed for pinot noir and other cool-climate varietals is its remoteness.
 The distance from the Bay Area and the curvy highway that leads into the valley keep the boutique wineries surrounding the towns of Boonville, Philo, and Navarro blissfully free of limos or party buses.
 Some locals say it’s like Napa Valley was 30 years ago.
 Only prettier. —Brad Wright

 Navarro Vineyards, one of the valley’s oldest wineries, is still operated by the same family that purchased the land in the mid-1970s.
 Though competition has steadily sprung up along the Highway 128 corridor, Navarro remains a must-visit in the valley.
-The winery’s patio is perfectly pleasant, but it’s best to gather inside around the wide bar, where you can request to try anything you want from more than a dozen choices.
-The small-batch pinot noirs, not surprisingly, are excellent, but Navarro is white-wine heaven: The winery is renowned for its Alsatian-style wines such as gewürztraminer, and seven of the winery’s 10 wines released this spring were dry whites.
-This is a great place to bring the entire family: Navarro also produces nonalcoholic red and white grape juice for kids, and pet dogs are welcome.
+Grab a seat on the winery’s pleasant patio, and request to try anything you want from more than a dozen choices.
+The small-batch pinot noirs, not surprisingly, are excellent, but Navarro is white-wine heaven: The winery is renowned for its Alsatian-style wines such as gewürztraminer and riesling.
+This is a great place to bring the entire family: Navarro also produces nonalcoholic red and white grape juice for kids, and dogs are welcome.
 No tasting fee.
-707-895-3686.

 End your tasting day and treat your “novinophobia” (fear of running out of wine) at Lula Cellars, where the laughter and the pours flow generously.
 “We’re majoring in fun and minoring in selling wine,” says tasting room manager Dan Reed, a Napa Valley refugee who has a business card with the title “pushy salesman.”
-Reed can usually be found behind the counter at this converted tractor shed, filling glasses and handing out buttons and postcards featuring the late Honey, the winery’s former rescue dog and Head of Barketing.
-Lula specializes in pinot noir, but you’ll also want to take home a bottle of the Guntly Red, an unusual blend of pinot noir and zinfandel that will stump your wine-geek friends in a blind tasting.
+Reed can usually be found filling glasses and handing out buttons and postcards featuring the late Honey, the winery’s former rescue dog and Head of Barketing.
+Honey's replacement, a yellow lab mix named Kepler, frequently greets visitors today.
+Lula specializes in pinot noir, but you’ll also want to take home a bottle of the Guntly Red, an unusual blend of pinot noir and cabernet sauvignon that will stump your wine-geek friends in a blind tasting.
 Tasting fee, $10 (waived with purchase).
-707-895-3737.

-Break off a wedge of that cheese during a picnic beside the swimmable Navarro River at Hendy Woods State Park, home to two groves of old-growth coast redwood trees.
+Break off a wedge of that cheese during a picnic beside the swimmable Navarro River at Hendy Woods State Park, home to 2 groves of old-growth coast redwood trees.
 The park’s 1.6-mile Upper Loop Trail is an easy, level hike (no dogs allowed) through the 80-acre Big Hendy Grove.
-707-895-3141.